Date and Time: May 20, 2026 | 12:00 pm - 1:00 pm Eastern Time

 Victoria Sarunsky, MScOT, OT Reg.
 (Ont.) is an Ontario occupational therapist.
 She obtained a Master of Science in Occupational Therapy from McMaster University and currently holds a faculty appointment at McMaster University as an Assistant Clinical Professor (Adjunct) in the School of Rehabilitation Science.
 Her clinical practice has involved working within the auto insurance sector and more recently in pediatrics.
 Having often seen the impact of sleep on daily function, she developed a special interest in supporting individuals and families experiencing sleep difficulties.
 Victoria is passionate about promoting health and wellbeing through meaningful activities and believes in taking a holistic, evidenced-based, and collaborative approach.

-Angelica Despot is a Master of Science in Occupational Therapy candidate at McMaster University, graduating in fall 2025.
-Her clinical experience spans various settings including outpatient hand therapy, intensive care, student mental health and most recently, the auto insurance sector.
-Angelica’s interest in sleep hygiene began during her undergraduate degree in biology, where a course on sleep science sparked an interest in the role of sleep in overall well-being.
-Throughout her clinical placements, she observed how sleep was often overlooked, despite its role in recovery and daily function.
-This inspired a passion for empowering clients to achieve their goals by addressing foundational needs like sleep through client-centred, evidence-based care.
+Angelica Despot, MScOT, OT Reg.
+(Ont.) is a recent graduate of the MScOT program at McMaster University.
+She currently works as an Occupational Therapist with SE Health, providing community-based care to clients in their homes.
+Her clinical experience spans outpatient hand therapy, intensive care, student mental health, and the auto insurance sector.
+Angelica developed an interest in sleep hygiene during her undergraduate degree in Biology, where a course on sleep science sparked her interest in sleep’s role in overall well-being.
+Through her clinical placements, she observed that sleep is often overlooked despite its importance in recovery and daily function, inspiring her to address sleep through client-centred, evidence-based care.

 Fees: (All fees are plus HST)